Table of contents

 Don’t mess with the money: 4 million Aussies say financial infidelity is worse than an affair

-Millions of Australians consider financial infidelity to be the ultimate betrayal in their relationship, according to new research by Finder.
-Couple Credit
+Millions of Australians consider financial infidelity to be the ultimate betrayal in their relationship, according to research by Finder a couple of years ago.

 A nationally representative survey of 1,015 respondents revealed more than 1 in 5 (22%) Australians think financial infidelity is worse than their partner having an affair.